-The checkered flag drops on another exciting Monaco Grand Prix beginning Thursday, May 25 through Sunday, May 28, 2017.
+The checkered flag drops on another exciting Monaco Grand Prix on Sunday, May 27, 2018.

 a gritty street course through the narrow and winding streets